+The alternative P1 was not deemed a realistic and credible alternative as showed in item B.5.
 The only plausible alternative is to continue electricity generation from existing and/or new grid-connected power plants, P6.

 Thus, the most plausible baseline scenario for the LFG is identified as atmospheric release of LFG with electricity supplied from grid connected power plants, being applicable to version 11 of ACM0001.